nathanathan/Interview/README.md

 ------------

 The app is currently being designed to run on mobile devices using Cordova.
+It uses the Cordova Media object to capture audio.
 The website for data exploration will probably be a couchapp.